Table of Contents Show

-Like other animals that hibernate, Garter Snakes also have their fat reserves for the dormant season, where they sleep curled up in a group.
+Like another hibernating animal, Garter Snakes also have their fat reserves for the dormant season, where they sleep curled up in a group.

 5. Prairie Dogs

-In central and western United States, the Prairie dogs live in intricate underground colonies, also known as the prairie dogs towns.
+In central and western United States, Prairie dogs live in intricate underground colonies, also known as prairie dog towns.

 These animals also get into light hibernation.
 That means they wake up from their hibernation in the daytime when the temperature is warm and gather food.
 When the temperature falls, they come back to their hibernation spots.

-In low temperatures, thees heart rate of these animals drops significantly, and their breathing slows, making the metabolism shallow.
+In low temperatures, the heart rate of these animals drops significantly, and their breathing slows, making their metabolism shallow.
 So, they return to their underground abode to conserve energy.